rastrea2r/rastrea2r/README.rst

      \\path-to-share-folderdata

-* For yara-mem and yara-disk scans, the yara rules must be in the same directory where the server is executed from.
+* For yara-mem and yara-disk scans, the yara rules must be present in the rastrea2r server before using the commands

 Dependencies